 Edison employed many people and took credit for their discoveries.
 If a similar misdeed were to occur today, Jeffrey Immelt, Chairman & CEO of General Electric (GE), would take credit for inventions generated by his employees.

 Edison was a conniving, unprincipled man—not a man of his word—who took advantage of others, stealing their ideas and cheating them out of the profits.
-For example, Edison offered Nikola Tesla $50,000 (equivalent to $1.2 million in 2011) if he could redesign his inefficient motor and generators.
+For example, Edison offered Nikola Tesla $50,000 (equivalent to $1.3 million in 2016) if he could redesign his inefficient motor and generators.
 Tesla succeeded in doing that.
-“In 1885 when Tesla inquired about the payment for his work, Edison replied, "Tesla, you don't understand our American humor," thus breaking his word.”
+“In 1885 when Tesla inquired about the payment for his work, Edison replied, "Tesla, you don't understand our American humor," thus breaking his word.

 George Washington Carver was a prolific American inventor who actually invented things, as contrasted with Edison's skill in stealing ideas and taking credit for inventions made by his employees.
 If you read about Carver, you're bound to be impressed by him as a person and his brilliant mind.
 So why isn't Carver synonymous with inventing and invention instead of Edison?